Two-photon amplitude interferometry for precision astrometry: Quantum optics derivations

-Let us assume a quasi-monochromatic approximation, appropriate for a very narrow bandwidth filter, imagined at order $\sim 1 {\rm{GHz}}$ in Section~\ref{subsec:bright_star_example} below.
+Let us assume a quasi-monochromatic approximation ($\Delta\omega \ll \omega_{0}$), appropriate for a very narrow filter, say a bandwidth on the order of $\sim 1 {\rm{GHz}}$ as imagined in Section~\ref{subsec:bright_star_example} below.
 One then needs to substitute the explicit form of expressions~\eqref{field_operator_init} and~\eqref{propagation} (see Equation~\eqref{field_operator_init-a} in Appendix \ref{app:field}) to calculate~\eqref{corr.avarage}.
 Under these assumptions a somewhat long but straightforward calculation yields:

 where $I_{1}$ and $I_{2}$ are the average intensities of the sources, defined by:

 with the coordinates $R_{j}$ and $D_{j}$ following the geometry laid out in Figure~\ref{fig:geometry}.